Atlas F.C.: History

 On 12 December 2021, Atlas ended a 70-year title drought when they defeated Club León at the Estadio Jalisco via penalties 4–3 and won their second league title.

 On 5 March 2022, during a match between Atlas and Querétaro at Querétaro's stadium, a riot broke out between fans attending the match.
 Videos posted on social media showed groups of men beating, kicking, dragging and stripping victims.
-According to the Querétaro state's civil protection agency, at least 22 men were injured.
-The Liga MX sanctioned Atlas by banning Atlas-affiliated barras from attending home matches for up to six months in response to the riots.
+According to the Querétaro state civil protection agency, at least 22 men were injured.
+The Liga MX sanctioned Queretaro by banning Queretaro-affiliated barras from attending home matches for up to six months in response to the riots.
+Atlas were awarded a 0-3 win for the game which was abandoned at 0-1.

 Atlas won its third league championship on 29 May 2022 against Pachuca.
 In the first leg on 26 May, Atlas defeated Pachuca at Estadio Jalisco 2–0, and although they lost the second leg 2–1, they won 3–2 on aggregate to become only the third team in league history to win back to back titles.